Efficacy of simple continuum models for diverse granular intrusions: Results and Discussion

 \subsection{Vertical drag in two-plate granular intrusions}

-{Multi-body intrusions offer another commonly encountered scenario in various real-life situations.
-Several researchers in the past \cite{de2016lift,merceron2018cooperative,pravin2020effect} have examined the dynamics of granular intrusions involving multiple intruding bodies.} The case we study specifically takes inspiration from the work of Swapnil et al.\cite{pravin2020effect} who examined the variation of vertical drag forces on a pair of parallel rigid plates during vertical intrusions as a function of the separation between them.
-They observed a peak in the average vertical drag as the separation between the plates was increased.
-We use NDPM for investigating this case to capture and obtain a macroscopic insight into the phenomenon.
+Multi-body intrusions offer another commonly encountered scenario in various real-life situations.
+Several researchers \cite{de2016lift,merceron2018cooperative,pravin2020effect} have examined the dynamics of granular intrusions involving multiple intruding bodies.
+The case we study specifically takes inspiration from the work of Swapnil et al.\cite{pravin2020effect} who examined the variation of vertical drag forces on a pair of parallel rigid plates during vertical downward intrusions as a function of the separation between them.
+They observed a peak in the average vertical drag as the separation between the plates was increased. {A similar `cooperative effect' was observed by Merceron et al.\cite{merceron2018cooperative} during the upward motion of parallel intruders in the granular media.
+In their study separations below a critical distance between the intruders were found to jam the media between the plates (intruders) and result in a peak in the average particle disturbance (measured as average avalanche length) near this critical separation between the intruders.} We use NDPM to investigate the findings of Swapnil et al.\cite{pravin2020effect} and to capture and obtain macroscopic insight into the phenomenon.
 We also conduct experiments to verify claims that follow from theoretical analysis of the NDPM model.

-A schematic representation of the case is given in Figure \ref{fig:1}B. This case aims to understand the capability of continuum modeling in capturing the macroscopic phenomenon along with understanding the underlying mechanics.
-We use a set of generic NDPM fitting properties from the earlier case, i.e. a grain density, $\rho_g$ of 2520 $\textrm{kg}/\textrm{m}^3$, a critical packing fraction $\phi_c$ of 0.6, but a more common internal friction coefficient $\mu_s$ of 0.4 for the glass beads \cite{klinkmuller2016properties}.
+A schematic representation of the case is given in Figure \ref{fig:1}B. The case is studied in two parts.
+In the first part, we use generic material properties (provided next) to determine the behavior of the continuum model in the single-plate intrusion case.
+And in the second part, a direct quantitative comparison of simulation results with the experiments is done in the two-plate intrusion case (details later).
+We use a set of generic NDPM fitting properties from the earlier case, i.e. a grain density, $\rho_g$ of 2520 $\textrm{kg}/\textrm{m}^3$, a critical packing fraction $\phi$ of 0.6, but choose the internal internal friction coefficient to be $\mu_s=0.4$, which is common for glass beads \cite{klinkmuller2016properties}.
 The plates were modeled as stiff elastic bodies with vertical displacement of control points assigned; thus, the plates act as quasi-rigid objects with a common fixed downward velocity.
-The intrusion velocity was set to $0.1$m/s in all simulations, and the media-plate surface friction was set to $0.35$. {We use a $1.2$m $\times$ $0.6$m granular bed, and a $1.25\times10^{-3}$m spatial resolution ($\Delta x$) for simulating these cases.}
+The intrusion velocity was set to $0.1$ m/s in all simulations, and the media-plate surface friction was set to $0.35$. {We use a $1.2$ m $\times$ $0.6$ m granular bed, and a $1.25\times10^{-3}$ m spatial resolution ($\Delta x$) for simulating these cases.}